svikashk/docs/guide/my-tasks.md

 # My Tasks
 {: .no_toc }

-View and work on just the items assigned to you across projects.
+View and work on just the items assigned to you across squads.
 {: .fs-6 .fw-300 }

 With My Tasks, you can view, edit, update, and complete items assigned to you.